 After the April 1998 flooding, the Huaron mine operations were shut down, the labour force was terminated, the village closed, and work was undertaken to clean up the flood damage, drain the workings and prepare for an eventual mine re-opening.
 The water level in the lake, which provided the source of floodwater, is currently maintained well below the level where it flooded into the old workings and we do not expect further flooding.
 The Animon mine, in accordance with a settlement agreement reached with Cía.
 Minera Huaron S.A., in September 2000, constructed a channel to route water around the lake to provide water for the Huaron mine operation and to reduce the water in upstream lakes to prevent agricultural flooding which had created local social pressures.

 Pan American acquired a majority interest in the Huaron mine from Hochschild in 2000 and fast-tracked the re-opening project through feasibility, financing and construction to begin full-scale operations in 2001.
 We subsequently acquired the remaining interest and now holds 100% of the property.
-Annual production varies, but over the past several years Pan American’s processing plant has processed between 600,000 to 700,000 tonnes of ore annually, producing copper, lead, and zinc concentrates containing around 4 million silver ounces, 2 million tonnes of copper, 5 million tonnes of lead, and 12 million tonnes of zinc.
+Annual production varies, but over the past several years Pan American’s processing plant has processed between 600,000 to 700,000 tonnes of ore annually, producing copper, lead, and zinc concentrates containing around 4 million silver ounces, 2 thousand tonnes of copper, 5 thousand tonnes of lead, and 12 thousand tonnes of zinc.

 Prior to Pan American’s acquisition of the mine, approximately 22 million tonnes of silver-rich base metals sulphide ore were produced at the property.
 Silver made up about 49% of historic sales value, with zinc, lead, and copper contributing 33%, 15%, and 3% of the remaining portion.
 Ore from the mine was processed on site by crushing, grinding, and flotation to produce copper, lead, and zinc concentrates, as it is today.